-I am married to a U.S. citizen, but I entered the United States without inspection.
+I am married to a U.S. citizen, but I entered the United States illegally.
 I have delayed in submitting any paperwork to obtain an immigrant visa, because I was worried about getting stuck in my home country away from my husband and children.
-I recently learned about the provisional waiver of unlawful presence.
-If I am approved for this stateside waiver, does this mean that I can definitely get my green card after I leave the United States?
+Lawyers told me I would have a time bar of ten years.